 What Do Nursery or Greenhouse Manager Do?

-Nursery or Greenhouse Manager Definition Plan, organize, direct, control, and coordinate activities of workers engaged in propagating, cultivating, and harvesting horticultural specialties, such as trees, shrubs, flowers, mushrooms, and other plants.
+Example of Nursery or Greenhouse Manager Job Plan, organize, direct, control, and coordinate activities of workers engaged in propagating, cultivating, and harvesting horticultural specialties, such as trees, shrubs, flowers, mushrooms, and other plants.

 - Apply pesticides and fertilizers to plants.

 - Coordinate clerical, record-keeping, inventory, requisitioning, and marketing activities.

 - Determine plant growing conditions, such as greenhouses, hydroponics, or natural settings, and set planting and care schedules.

 - Assign work schedules and duties to nursery or greenhouse staff, and supervise their work.

 - Provide information to customers on the care of trees, shrubs, flowers, plants, and lawns.